info | Sidhe & Faery | Other types

 - Distribute seasonal decorations/greetings to anyone and everyone or all

 over the place.
-For maximum effect, do it at least several months out of season,
+For maximum effect, do it at least several months out of season.
+Try Pagan holidays, especially Imbolc (January 31-February 2), the summer

-and be sure to make use of holidays people normally don't care about (such
+and winter solstice/Christmas).
+Make use of made-up holidays people normally don't care about (such

-as Grandparents' Day), holidays from various religions (Hanukkah), or your
+as Grandparents' Day), holidays from religions uncommon in your area, or your

-out of season: go caroling on Halloween or Beltaine, trick-or-treating on Valentine's
+out of season: go caroling on Halloween or Beltane, trick-or-treating on Valentine's

 - Write messages on and beglitter paper money, such as a "fingerprint" of